-Whether absences are excused, unexcused or because of school suspensions, the student will be permitted to make up his or her school work.
+Whether absences are excused, unexcused or because of short-term out-of-school suspensions, the student will be permitted to make up his or her school work.
 The teacher will determine when work is to be made up.
 The student is responsible for finding out what assignments are due and completing them within the specified time period.